CEDAR

 Shell account and filespace

-Your HepForge account gives you full Unix shell access to our server, with user privileges: login by SSH'ing to username@login.hepforge.org.
+Your HepForge account gives you full Unix shell access to our server, with user privileges: login by SSH'ing to username@login.hepforge.org on port 222.
 You have personal webspace, if you want to use it, at http://users.hepforge.org/~username which can be accessed by creating a personal public_html directory containing HTML files: mkdir ~/public_html; touch ~/public_html/index.html should do the trick.
 These pages will be visible on the Web at http://users.hepforge.org/~username/.

 Project information